- access control list (ACL)

 AWS CodeDeploy: A deployment method in which instances in a deployment group are taken offline, updated with the latest application revision, and then placed back online as part of the same deployment group.

 See search index.

-A name–value pair that is included in a search domain's index.
-An index field can contain text, literal, or unsigned integer data.
+A name–value pair that is included in an Amazon CloudSearch domain's index.
+An index field can contain text or numeric data, dates, or a location.

-Configuration settings that define a search domain's index fields, how SDF data is mapped to those index fields, and how the index fields can be used.
+Configuration settings that define an Amazon CloudSearch domain's index fields, how document data is mapped to those index fields, and how the index fields can be used.

-A copy of an Amazon Machine Image running as a virtual server in the AWS cloud.
+A copy of an Amazon Machine Image (AMI) running as a virtual server in the AWS cloud.